 Prescribed fire, often met with skepticism, is increasingly recognized as a viable and beneficial practice in land management.
 While initial objections may center around issues such as smoke exposure and the potential for losing control during burns, these concerns can often be alleviated through open dialogue.
 By fostering discussions that highlight the objectives and advantages of prescribed fire, agencies can gradually shift public perception and enhance community tolerance of this strategy (Rönnfeldt et al., 2026).

 Leaders and managers who introduce prescribed fire as a tool may encounter resistance at first.
-However, as community members gain a better understanding of the ecological benefits such as reducing hazardous fuel loads, promoting biodiversity, and improving habitat quality, the likelihood of acceptance and support tends to grow (Gross & Lamb, 2025).
+However, as community members gain a better understanding of the ecological benefits, such as reducing hazardous fuel loads, promoting biodiversity, and improving habitat quality, the likelihood of acceptance and support tends to grow (Gross & Lamb, 2025).
 This shift does not happen spontaneously; it requires a deliberate effort to engage with the community and address their concerns comprehensively (Matagi, 2026).
 Building trust is a crucial component of this process.
 Even the most well-informed and knowledgeable initiatives may falter without a foundation of trust between agencies and the public.
 If people lack faith in the implementation of prescribed burns, they may react with apprehension or hostility, regardless of the education provided.
 The dialogue that agencies initiate not only helps disseminate knowledge about prescribed fire but also plays a critical role in establishing relationships and cultivating trust within the community (Mccaffrey, 2025).

 In essence, fostering a culture of understanding and trust through consistent communication and outreach can pave the way for greater acceptance of prescribed fire as a proactive tool in land management.
 As stakeholders become more engaged and informed, the acceptance of this practice is likely to increase, leading to more effective stewardship of natural resources (Kenya Wildlife Services, 2025).
-PB has low effects on soil parameters but alters the vegetation structure of Nardus grasslands by reducing moss cover, vegetation cover, and vegetation height and by slowing the process of litter accumulation and, that less frequent burning can prevent negative effects of more frequent fires on diversity.
+PB has low effects on soil parameters but alters the vegetation structure of Nardus grasslands by reducing moss cover, vegetation cover, and vegetation height and by slowing the process of litter accumulation and, and less frequent burning can prevent the negative effects of more frequent fires on diversity.

 Research findings (Franke et al., 2025) emphasize the promising role of PB as a powerful management tool for vegetation.
 By effectively controlling secondary succession, PB has the capacity to avert long-term structural degradation of ecosystems.
 Additionally, it fosters the creation of favorable conditions and potential microsites that are ideal for the establishment of specialized grassland species within savanna grasslands.
 This approach not only promotes biodiversity but also enhances the overall health and resilience of these vital ecosystems.